Penlo/Amazon-Giveaway-Bot/README.md

-# Amazon-Giveaway-Bot v1.1
+# Amazon-Giveaway-Bot v1.2

-This bot loops through all the Amazon instant-win giveaways and submits entries.
+This bot loops through all the Amazon instant-win and video giveaways and submits entries.

-### **v1.1 functionality changes**
+### **v1.2 functionality changes**
 * Utilization of pickle files to remember givesaways that have already been entered.